-In a resource guide we put together for marketing professionals in the software world, we outline the definition of SaaS Marketing as the following:
+In a the Complete Guide To SaaS Marketing we put together for marketing professionals in the software world, we outline the definition of SaaS Marketing as the following:

 SaaS is unique in that it’s physically elusive–there is no tangible product that exchanges hands.
 The SaaS model is largely sustained by its user experience and the service and support provided to users of its technology and tools.
 You need both superior software and exceptional customer service to make the SaaS model and SaaS marketing work.
 By having these the software will ultimately sell itself, but first, you need a method to entice as many users as possible to engage with your remarkable program.
 You’ll need to attract them with an irresistible offer to take your SaaS for spin, then make signing up and learning the tools as easy as possible.

 One of the biggest challenges in the world of SaaS Marketing is that each company must deal with their own form of lead generation unique from each other.
 You can start with a formula to help lead the charge, but ultimate successful SaaS marketing is something that must be approached uniquely for each company.